google-research/kauldron/docs/checkpoint.md

     }
     ```

-    This will continue the training in a separate workdir.

-*   Restart a new job while re-using the previous workdir.
-If your work-unit was
+*   Restart a new job while re-using the previous workdir: If your work-unit was
     launched in `/path/to/.../kd/<xid>/<wid>/`, you can relaunch it with:

     ```sh